ICTU/quality-report/README.md

 relies on other tools to feed it information.
 Metric sources include SonarQube, Jenkins, Jira, Jacoco, JMeter, OWASP dependency checker, and more.

-The user interface is in Dutch.
+The user interface is currently available in Dutch only.

 An example report is available via http://ictu.github.io/quality-report/.